bobbingwide/oik-clone/README.md

 # 0.5
 * Added: target server checks the mapping of posts and applies valid mapping updates.
-* Added: Currently hardcoded for _plugin_ref and "noderef" type fields
+* Added: Currently hardcoded for "_thumbnail_id" and "noderef" type fields
 * Note: Not fully tested for multiple select noderef fields.
 * Note: Not tested in the Self/MultiSite tabs